-The Family group included several leaders who had strong influence and informal power, who could be utilized to help organize and promote more parent- Ladies of Mahjongg Club enjoy a game at Pueblo West based programming, particularly as many participants stated they were unaware of many of the programs being offered in the library.
+The Family group included several leaders who had strong influence and informal power, who could be utilized to help organize and promote more parent-based programming, particularly as many participants stated they were unaware of many of the programs being offered in the library.
 The groups also suggested that programs for all age ranges be offered simultaneously, so the entire family could be engaged in library activities at the same time.